albertpastrana/dits/README.md

 # Dits [![Build Status](https://travis-ci.org/albertpastrana/dits.svg?branch=master)](https://travis-ci.org/albertpastrana/dits)

-Dits (pronounced as deets) is a free and open source Distributed Issue Tracking System designed to handle projects in an easy, flexible and extensible way.
+Dits is a free and open source Distributed Issue Tracking System designed to handle projects in an easy, flexible and extensible way.

 Dits can be used for any kind of projects, from small with just a team to bigger projects, with multiple remote teams and complex workflows.